Flutterwave/Node-v3/documentation/transfers.md

 ## Wallet to Wallet Transfer
-This will show you how to initiate a transfer from one Flutterwave wallet to another
+This section describes how to initiate transfers from one Flutterwave wallet to another.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');